 Affordable hearing aids are high quality, durable, hearing aids created with the most cutting-edge technology, but without the jaw-dropping price tag.
 While you may pay a little more for affordable hearing aids versus the cheap hearing aids, what you get is an investment in quality that will save you time, money, and frustration in the long run.
 The high quality of the parts used to create the affordable, OTC hearing aid are of the same caliber used by expensive, traditional prescription hearing aid manufacturers.

 So, why are hearing aids so expensive?
-Simply put, there are enormous markups that occur several times on the devices trip from manufacturer to the doctors’ office or audiology center.
-Companies like Otofonix, an FDA approved manufacturer of low cost hearing aids, cuts out the middleman and passes the massive savings along to you, the consumer.
+Simply put, there are enormous markups that occur several times on the device’s trip from the manufacturer to the doctors’ office or audiology center.
+Companies like Otofonix, an FDA approved manufacturer of low-cost hearing aids, cuts out the middleman, and passes the massive savings along to you, the consumer.

 In the end, it’s important to understand what you’re buying and how whichever device you choose will help you hear overall.